raghvendra5688/Drug-Repurposing/README.md

-# Drug-Repurposing
-A Consensus of In-silico Sequence-based Modeling Techniques for Compound-Viral Protein Activity Prediction for SARS-COV-2
+# A Consensus of In-silico Sequence-based Modeling Techniques for Compound-Viral Protein Activity Prediction for SARS-COV-2

 Here we provide the scripts, data, model and results for predicting drug-viral activity scores using our pipeline.